HallrizonX/cv_chpk/README.md

-# A social project designed to manage the educational process at the Chernivtsi Polytechnic College
+# A social project designed to manage the educational process at the Colleges